Mission & History

 City Lights Theater Company creates provocative live productions that engage, inspire, and challenge audiences and artists alike through innovative concepts, intimate staging, and uncompromising storytelling.

-Founded in 1982 as a collective dedicated to producing challenging, offbeat works by local playwrights, City Lights has undergone significant restructuring and changes in personnel and management in the years since 2001, when current Executive Artistic Director Lisa Mallette took the helm.
+Founded in 1982 as a collective dedicated to producing challenging, offbeat works by local playwrights, City Lights has undergone significant restructuring since 2001, when current Executive Artistic Director Lisa Mallette took the helm.
 For several years, CLTC focused on survival while attempting to raise the bar of administrative and artistic achievement.Today, box-office successes and growth in contributed income have vastly increased the company’s annual budget and extended its artistic reach, raising the company’s standing among theater artists and audiences alike.
 City Lights attracts upper-echelon talent in performance, design, and technical personnel, and is working to increase facility capabilities and efficiency to meet the ever-increasing technical demands of theatrical production.
-The company has been recognized for sound fiscal management (2015-16 marked its 14th consecutive season in the black), for expanding artistic reach and achievement, and for securing its place in the cultural landscape of the South Bay and beyond.
+The company has been recognized for sound fiscal management (including closing 14 consecutive seasons in the black), for expanding artistic reach and achievement, and for securing its place in the cultural landscape of the South Bay and beyond.